Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Experiment Design for Cultural Bias Evaluation

 \subsection{Experimental Setup}

 We design two complementary studies: a T2I study for bias via image generation, and an I2I study for competence via editing culturally salient details.
-We evaluate across six geographically diverse countries (China, India, Kenya, Korea, Nigeria, U.S.), including Global South contexts to address underrepresentation in training data~\cite{nayak2024benchmarking}.
+We evaluate across six geographically diverse countries (China, India, Kenya, Korea, Nigeria, U.S.), selected to span multiple regions while keeping expert evaluation feasible, addressing underrepresentation in training data~\cite{nayak2024benchmarking}.
 The overall framework is illustrated in Figure~\ref{fig:framework}.

 \begingroup \endgroup

 \textbf{Category schema.} Building on prior works~\cite{kannen2024beyond, romero2024cvqa}, our schema defines eight top-level categories (36 subcategories) covering both tangible artifacts (e.g., architecture, cuisine) and intangible practices (e.g., rituals, festivals), roles, and settings.
 This granular system probes cultural competence by enabling era-aware prompting and controlled cross-country comparisons to evaluate breadth and depth, rather than aesthetics alone systematically.
 The full schema is shown in Table~\ref{tab:category}.